basiqio-oss/Basiq-docs/docs/Getting Started/onboarding-cdr.md

 **Who's involved:** Security/engineering team + Basiq security team

-**How long:** 1-2 weeks (responsive teams)

-## Week 4-6: Testing & Final Push (The Integration Testing Phase)
+## Testing & Final Push, Commercials Agreed

 Your build is complete.
-Time to validate it works as expected.
+Time to validate it works as expected and move towards executing and agreed MSA.

+Please note commercials differ depending on a myriad of factors.
+Our pricing, product and services are aimed at mid to large size businesses.

 **What happens:**